 If the matter remains unresolved, request a formal review by the appropriate university authority:

-- vice president for student affairs for a concern about a student’s actions;
+- vice president for student life for a concern about a student’s actions;

 - provost and dean of the faculty for a concern about a faculty member’s actions; or